Bail Bonds: An Overview of How They Work

 When the court sets bail, the charges are considered to be true.
 There are two criteria the court considers if they deviate from the scheduled amount.
 These include:

 Flight risk: The court will consider whether the accused will return for future court dates.
 The judge reviews the person’s ties to the area, whether there are any warrants from prior cases, and your general standing in the community.

-If you are able to afford it, you can post the entire bail amount to insure your appearance in court.
+If you are able to afford it, you can post the entire bail amount to ensure your appearance in court.
 If you make all your appearances, at the end of the case, this money will be returned to you in full.
-If you do not return to court on your promise to appear, the bond will be forfeited and you will not get the money back.
+If you do not return to court on your promise to appear, the bond will be forfeited, and you will not get the money back.

 It is possible to get the bail reinstated if there is a good reason for a person’s failure to appear.
 You do not want to rely on this possibility if you can help it.

 Depending on the case, it is possible to attach the bail bond as payment for legal services.
 If this is the case, you will not need to pay upfront fees.
 However, the cash bail will be returned directly to the attorney as payment for services.